Click here if you are not a US citizen

-- Georgia recognizes driver's licenses equivalent to a Class C Standard Driver issued by countries that have a reciprocal agreement with the Department of Driver Services.
-Currently driver licenses issued by the Republic of South Korea that are accompanied by an IDP OR a License Certification Letter from the South Korean Consulate are exempt from taking the Georgia Knowledge (written) and road tests.
+- Georgia recognizes driver's licenses equivalent to a Class C Standard Driver issued by countries that have a reciprocal agreement with the Georgia Department of Driver Services.
+Driver’s licenses issued by the Republic of South Korea and accompanied by a License Certification Letter from the South Korean Consulate is exempt from taking the Georgia Knowledge (written) and road tests.
 Successful completion of the vision test is required.

 - Drivers from nations not having a reciprocal agreement with the Department of Driver Services, including Canada and US Territories, must pass Georgia's written, road and vision tests to be issued a Georgia driver's license.
 Knowledge (written) tests must begin at least 30 minutes before center closing time.

-- You should present your Out of Country/International License or Identification card to receive a Georgia license or Identification card.
+- You should present your Out of Country/International License or Identification Card along with a letter from the South Korean Consulate.to receive a Georgia driver’s license or identification card.
 Out of country licenses/permits/ID cards are returned to non US citizens with the following exceptions: Commercial licenses and permits.
 US Citizens who hold a license/permit/ID card issued by any foreign jurisdiction or US territory must surrender the license/permit/ID card.
 Customers with dual U.S. and foreign citizenship may choose whether or not they wish to retain a foreign driver’s license unless they are applying for a commercial driver’s license in the State of Georgia.

 - For those drivers who are not lawfully-present non-citizens and who are not authorized to work in the United States under their current immigrations status, you will need to obtain a Form SSA-L676 'SSN CARD DENIAL NOTICE' from a local SSA office before visiting a DDS Customer Service Center to apply for a driver's license.